RonNovy/libsndfile/README.md

+# libsndfile for MSVC

+Note: This is a fork of the popular libsndfile library with project files and code modifications for building in Visual Studio.
+A test program is also included, but it may not build for you as it depends on code that has not yet been released.
+This repository may disappear in the future as libsndfile gets updated...

 # libsndfile

-Note: This is a fork of the popular libsndfile for use with the AudioConvert command line application and DLLs.
-There is no guarantee that this forked version will work for you at all.
-The entire project, in its current form, is being privately developed, but the entire project will eventually be opensourced and uploaded to git.

 libsndfile is a C library for reading and writing files containing sampled audio data.